-On October 15, Hudson's barge arrived from Sydney Nova Scotia with 1,100 tonnes of cargo including 52 shipping containers and several pieces of mobile construction equipment.
-Major cargo components included the process plant building, product storage building and truck shop building, 3 mobile cranes, 6 man lifts, the ship loader and associated conveyors and several pieces of the process plant equipment and construction equipment.
-The barge was unloaded and the cargo stored around the project area based on the construction plan.
+On October 15, 2017, Hudson's barge arrived at the Project from Sydney Nova Scotia with 1,100 tonnes of cargo including 52 shipping containers and several pieces of mobile construction equipment.
+Major cargo components included the process plant building, product warehouse building, truck shop building, 3 mobile cranes, 6-man lifts, the ship loader and associated conveyors, screening equipment for the process plant, structural steel and construction equipment.
+The barge was unloaded and the cargo stored around the project area in preparation for construction.

 Prior to unloading, the barge was secured to the shoreline by a unique and robust mooring system designed by Hudson which includes a number of forward and aft chain lines, spring lines and stiff legs to keep the barge 10m off shore.
-This provides a minimum of 20m draft which will allow any size ship to dock at the port, providing Hudson with more flexibility in the future for shipping of product.
+This provides a minimum of 20m draft which will allow any size ship to dock at the port, providing Hudson with more flexibility in the future for delivery of materials to site and shipping of product.